lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 }
 ```

-With nested workspaces and independent or shared versioning.
+Nested workspaces with independent or shared versioning can be freely defined.

 ```js
 // workspaces/main/wool.json